tvqt/jacaranda/README.md

 This means that if people subscribe and unsubscribe within a fortnight, they won’t be counted.

+The time frames that this claims to show subscribers for aren’t accurate because they're displayed as it they were recorded in local time, but they're actually counted in UTC.

 ## Usage

 This program depends on two environment variables: